 When Brittany Turner, BBA ’17, graduated from the Fox School in 2017 with a Bachelor of Business Administration and a major in marketing, she was unsure about her next move.
 Grad school was an option, but it was tough finding the right program.
 Then she heard about the MS in Strategic Advertising and Marketing.

-Turner was working as a staffing manager when she started the program in 2017; she is currently looking for a full-time job in marketing.
+Turner was working as a staffing manager when she started the program in 2017; she is currently working full-time as a Chapter Coordinator at Entrepreneurs’ Organization.
 “I would love to get more into strategic marketing,” she says.
-“And this program is great mix between marketing and advertising, so it gives an overhead view of the field, which a lot of other programs lack.”
+“And this program is a great mix between marketing and advertising, so it gives an overhead view of the field, which a lot of other programs lack.”

 In addition to gaining valuable skills that will help her succeed in her career, Turner is learning a lot from the diverse professional backgrounds of her classmates.

-“Since it is a new program,” she says, “I pretty much know everyone in my classes.
+“I pretty much knew everyone in my classes.
 We are all going through it together.
-It’s been a fun experience getting to know everybody, and getting to know their different business experiences and how they fit in with what we are learning.”
+It was a fun experience getting to know everybody, and getting to know their different business experiences and how they fit in with what we are learning.”

 Finding the Perfect Fit